Gambia Food Guide

 Plasas (Plasas)

-Plasas is a leafy green stew made with finely chopped greens, typically spinach or cassava leaves, cooked with palm oil, fish or meat, and spices.
-It's a nutritious and flavorful dish, often served with rice.
-Plasas is a common everyday meal in Gambia and can be found in local restaurants and homes.
+A leafy green stew of finely chopped greens, usually spinach or cassava leaves, cooked with palm oil, fish or meat, and spices.
+It's served with rice and turns up at home and in local restaurants across Gambia.

 Allergens: